lzizn/happy-api-2024/README.md

 ## 🧸 About

-Happy is an application that connects people to institutional care homes to make many children's day happier, which was originally developed in 2021.
+Happy is an application that connects people to institutional care homes to make many children's day happier.
+It was originally developed in 2021.

 This repository is a Clean Architecture 2024 version of [happy-api](https://github.com/lzizn/happy-api).